gatsbyjs/gatsby/docs/docs/debugging-gatsby.md

 }
 ```

-After putting breakpoint in `gatsby-node.js` and using `Start debugging` command from vscode we see final result:
+After putting a breakpoint in `gatsby-node.js` and using the `Start debugging` command from VS Code you can see the final result:

 ![VSCode breakpoint hit](./images/vscode-debug.png)